mverouden/blogdown-academic/content/post/2022-07-05-rtools-installation/index.md

 Download the correct vesion, which matches the version of R installed on your desktop or laptop computer.

-For R version 4.2.0 and above the installer for Rtools can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Rtools42 installer (ca. 467 MB, 64-bit).](https://cloud.r-project.org/bin/windows/Rtools/rtools42/files/rtools42-5355-5357.exe)
+For R version 4.3.0 and above the installer for Rtools can be downloaded directly from this link: [{{< icon name="download" pack="fas" >}} Rtools43 installer (ca. 465 MB, 64-bit).](https://cloud.r-project.org/bin/windows/Rtools/rtools43/files/rtools43-5550-5548.exe)

 ## Installation Rtools
+The screenshots below are for the installation of Rtools42 and have not been updated, because the procedure for Rtool43 remains the same.

 1. Open a File Explorer window (keyboard shortcut: &#129695; + E) and navigate to your downloads folder.